sgkim126/peer/README.md

 ```

 A single revision such as `HEAD` reviews one commit.
-A two-dot range such as `main..HEAD` reviews each commit in the range and also considers the coherence of the complete sequence.
+A two-dot range such as `main..HEAD` reviews the pull request's scope and sequence before reviewing each commit.
 Three-dot ranges are not supported.
 Review targets must not contain merge commits.
 The default configuration accepts at most ten commits in one review.